 One of the most important qualities of a good estate executor is being trustworthy.
 When you empower someone to execute your estate plan, you are entrusting them with everything you’ve accumulated over your lifetime and the future well-being of your heirs/beneficiaries.
 Sadly, there is always the potential for abuse and theft of estate assets.
 Selecting someone deserving of your trust is extremely important.

 4 – Responsible

-Another helpful trait of a good executor is being responsible,… and related to that, practicing good judgement.
+Another helpful trait of a good executor is being responsible,… and related to that, practicing good judgment.
 There are a lot of decisions to make throughout the estate settlement process.
 An executor must know what he/she can handle and when it’s better to hire a professional.
-He/she should also be timely and follow-up on important tasks.
+He/she should also be timely and follow up on important tasks.

 5 – Communication Skills

 Finally, among the qualities of a good estate executor is effective communication skills.
 Executors must communicate with many different parties.
 They keep heirs and beneficiaries updated, connect with service providers, work with creditors and asset managers, and many others throughout the process.
 Good communication skills ensure that everyone is on the same page and reduces potential misunderstandings and conflicts.